 The Summer School 2017 will be hosted in the monastery of St. Abbondio in Como.
 Since it has been restored, this monastery hosts the Faculty of Law from the University of Insubria, our local partner in the organisation of this event.
 Indeed, this event is organised in partnership with the Centre for Restorative Justice and Mediation Studies of the University of Insubria.
 This centre was established on 6 October 2014 by Prof. Grazia Mannozzi and it is based at the University of Insubria.
 Its mission is to develop and promote RJ principles in a wide range of contexts: criminal, civil, commercial, family and community.
 To achieve this aim the Centre encourages research, carries out and promotes conferences, seminars, meetings, reading circles, summer schools and winter schools as well as training courses on RJ for non-profit organisations, associations, schools and universities.
-For further information please visit www.cesgrem.uninsubria.it.
+For further information please read the flyer (in English) and visit www.cesgrem.uninsubria.it.

 Registrations & Fees